Ver Players wish everyone a Happy Christmas and New Year!

 Our impromptu version of ‘Kiss’ by Prince, at our April practise session.
 We’ll do a few more of his songs at our regular get-together at the Hare & Hounds on 8th May (see events top right).

 Have a look at the events calendar on the right to find out when our next get together is…

-The Courtyard Cafe on Hatfield Road.
+We also run a programme of ukelele workshops and can provide one-to-one teaching.
 To join us, take a look at the membership page.

 Singing “Calm after the storm” by The Common Linnets, in the Courtyard Cafe.
 Good practise – two songs in two hours!